The latest Kit Maker version is 2.4.0 (beta) – Link

 Beatmaker 3 (iOS)

 View The Kit Maker: Beatmaker 3 Video for overview and instructions.
+The video does not have the latest Kit Maker features such as automatic sorting, but it shows how to transfer the files.

 Transfer your Beatmaker kits to your iOS device.
 They will be ready to load as presets.
 Go to the Transferring to iOS Devices section (below in the manual) for more information, or watch the Beatmaker video provided.

-Note: The format is bmk2 instead of bmk3 because of the encryption in the latter format.
+NOTE The format is bmk2 instead of bmk3 because of the encryption in the latter format.
 However, this does not affect the usability of the kits inside of Beatmaker 3.

 When there is an empty pad, an “EMPTY.wav” file will be used, which is required for our app to make the bmk2 format.